The Bone People: Awards

 In 1984, the novel won the New Zealand Book Award for Fiction.
-The following year it won the Pegasus Prize for Literature, which that year had been earmarked for Māori fiction, and subsequently became the first New Zealand novel and first debut novel to win the Booker Prize.
+The following year it won the Pegasus Prize for Literature, which that year had been earmarked for Māori fiction by Mobil who sponsored the Pegasus Prize and the Te Maori exhibition in New York in 1984.
+It subsequently became the first New Zealand novel and first debut novel to win the Booker Prize.

 The judges of the 1985 Booker Prize were Norman St John-Stevas, Joanna Lumley, Marina Warner, Nina Bawden and Jack Walter Lambert.
 The judges were split on The Bone People as winner: Lumley and Bawden opposed it, with Lumley arguing that the book's subject matter of child abuse was "indefensible", "no matter how lyrically written".
 The other three were in favour; Warner considered it "a really extraordinary achievement, a very, very unusual piece of writing, the writing on every page springs surprises".
 St John-Stevas, who sat as chairman of the judging panel, said it was a "a highly poetic book, filled with striking imagery and insights".

 Hulme was unable to attend the Booker Prize ceremony as she was in the United States at the time on a promotional tour following her receipt of the Pegasus Prize.
 She was called from the awards ceremony, and her response (broadcast live on television) was, "You're pulling my leg, aren't you?
 Bloody hell."
 Irihapeti Ramsden, Marian Evans and Miriama Evans of Spiral attended the ceremony itself on her behalf.
 They recited a karanga (Māori call) as they accepted the award, which led to Philip Purser of The Sunday Telegraph describing them as "a posse of keening harpies".
 The reaction to the win was generally one of surprise; it was described by Philip Howard for The Sunday Times as a "dark horse" and a "controversial choice", and by The Guardian as "the strangest novel ever to win the Booker".

 When asked what the Booker Prize meant to her, Hulme said: "The difference will be having a large amount of money and being able to keep doing the things I like – reading, writing, painting, fishing and building."
 David Lange, prime minister at the time, sent her a congratulatory telegram, ending with: No reira, e te puawai o Aotearoa, e mihi aroha ki a koe ("And so, to you, a flower of Aotearoa, this loving greeting").